jeremyabeard5/MSDS692/README.md

 - Which presidents used the most unique words?
 - Which presidents used the least unique words?

 And more!
 There was a lot to do.
 I referenced my old homework assignments heavily as well as found some new methods of analysis.
 In the past, I had used a specific text file for sentiment analysis.
-This text file was the key for each word's sentiment value.
+This text file was the key for each word's sentiment value and was used to map the words to their sentiment values.
 I utilized this method during my analysis.
 I ALSO utilized the TextBlob package and performed sentiment analysis this way.
 TextBlob was a new package for me and took some configuring, but ended up providing "polarity" and "subjectivity" scores that were extremely useful to add to my analysis.

-These questions will be answered through the analysis that is conducted which involves the following:
+'Sentiment' was gained from the text file key, mentioned in the paragraph above.
+It gives a measure, from -1.0 to +1.0, of each section of text.
+'Polarity' was gained from the TextBlob package and also provided a similar measure, a measure from -1.0 to +1.0 of the positivity of a block of text.
+'Subjectivity' was provided from the TextBlob package and was a measure from 0.0 to 1.0 of the block of text's level of opinion vs. factual speech.
+Subjectivity was included in the charts for analysis but was not focused on.

+Anyway, the questions mentioned above helped to focus my analysis and provide for a roadmap.
+Following that, I did a lot of data cleaning and organization which involved the following:

 - Make everything lowercase (of course)
 - Remove all symbols and characters from the speech
 - Remove stopwords from each speech
 - Perform lemmatization on each speech
 - Consolidate speeches by president for per-president analyses

+This data cleaning worked out really well.
+I ended up with two main dataframes in my script: one which was organized by year and by speech, and another which was organized by president and contained all the text of the specific president.
+Let's move on to see the results!

 <a name="results"/>